Isaac Bashevis Singer: Film adaptations

 His novel Enemies, A Love Story was adapted as a film by the same name (1989) and was quite popular, bringing new readers to his work.
 It features a Holocaust survivor who deals with varying desires, complex family relationships, and a loss of faith.

 Singer's story, "Yentl, the Yeshiva Boy" was adapted into a stage version by Leah Napolin (with Singer), which was the basis for the film Yentl (1983) starring and directed by Barbra Streisand.
+In 1984, The New York Times published Singer's self-interview, where he disapproved of the film.

 Alan Arkin starred as Yasha, the principal character in the film version of The Magician of Lublin (1979), which also featured Shelley Winters, Louise Fletcher, Valerie Perrine and Lou Jacobi.
 In the final scene, Yasha achieves his lifelong ambition of being able to fly, though not as the magic trick he had originally planned.

 Perhaps the most fascinating Singer-inspired film is Mr. Singer's Nightmare and Mrs. Pupkos Beard (1974) directed by Bruce Davidson, a renowned photographer who became Singer's neighbor.
 This unique film is a half-hour mixture of documentary and fantasy for which Singer wrote the script and played the leading role.

 The 2007 film Love Comes Lately, starring Otto Tausig, was adapted from several of Singer's stories.